aren-01/structure-dataproject/README.md

 on the “Structure It!” button, the web UI will display the results and save the table into DynamoDB.
 Enjoy structuring your complicated data!

 Please note that all the deployment process is automated.
-You don’t need to manually insert the lambda code or change the API path on the index file.
+You do not need to manually insert the Lambda code or change the API path on the index file.
 This app also opens a Terraform State Bucket in S3 to track the changes.

 ## Screenshots